Knights of Labor: Decline

+The Knights of Labor's meteoric rise in membership was quickly followed by a sharp decline.
+While there are various reasons for this decline, there are three main things it can be attributed to.
+First, the Knights of Labor was too broad and altruistic.
+Many of the new members joined the Knights expecting their own interests to be addressed.
+The organization's declaration that "an injury to one is the concern of all" was too widespread for a majority of members, especially those who joined for more concrete reasons.
+Second, the Knights of Labor did not have enough funds to sustain movement.
+Initiation fees and membership dues for the organization were very low.
+This practice led to insufficient funds for strikes and member benefits.
+Third, the leadership of the Knights often ignored, and sometimes worked against, the interests of their members.
+Much of this disconnect stemmed from Grand Master Workman of the Order Terence V. Powderly.
+He ordered 20,000 meat packers stop their strike even though they were nearing victory and also stated that he had "more friends outside the labor organizations than in them."
+Furthermore, any smaller Knights of Labor chapter or labor paper that dared to criticize the Order's leadership would face the might of the Order.
+They expelled thousands of members from the Knights and called for boycotts of critical papers.
+All together these factors led to members losing faith in and subsequently leaving the organization.
+In addition to these, there were smaller events and tensions that weakened the Knights, namely: the Great Southwest railroad strike of 1886, tensions between skilled and unskilled workers, and disapproval of the Catholic Church.

 Southwest railroad strike of 1886

 The Great Southwest railroad strike of 1886 was a Knights strike involving more than 200,000 workers.
-Beginning on March 1, 1886, railroad workers in five states struck against the Union Pacific and Missouri Pacific railroads, owned by Jay Gould.
+Beginning on 1 March 1886, railroad workers in five states struck against the Union Pacific and Missouri Pacific railroads, owned by Jay Gould.
 At least ten people were killed.
 The unravelling of the strike within two months led directly to the collapse of the Knights of Labor and the formation of the American Federation of Labor.

 In 1886, following their peak, they started to lose more members to the American Federation of Labor.
 The Knights of Labor's fall is believed to have been due to their lack of adaptability and beliefs in old-style industrial capitalism.
 Another large reason for their decline was the tension between skilled craftsmen and unskilled workers.